MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-whats-new.md

 You can help us improve Migration Manager by sending us your suggestions and reporting bugs you encounter.
 At the bottom of this page, click the Feedback button.

 ## Coming soon

+- **Auto site provisioning.** When migrating to SharePoint sites, if the site doesn't exist, it will be automatically provisioned before we start the migration.
+- **Agent targeting**
+- **General UI improvements**.
+General improvements are being made to the first run experience.

+## Current features and improvements through January 2021

 - **Support replacing invalid characters**.
 To help migrate files with invalid characters in the file name, users will be able to specify pre-defined characters to replace invalid characters.
-- **Auto site provisioning.** When migrating to SharePoint sites, if the site doesn't exist, it will be automatically provisioned before we start the migration.
 -  **Fix for zero durations in Summary Reports.** We recently introduced an issue where the duration field was showing zero values in the *SummaryReport.csv*.
-This has been fixed and will roll out to your tenants soon.
+This has been fixed.
+- **Fix for large file upload.**  Report files larger than 250 MB can now be uploaded.

 ## Current features through December 2020

 - **Process multiple tasks per agent.** Each agent can now process 5-10 migration tasks, simultaneously so that you can finish your migrations faster.